China launches ambitious attempt to land rover on Mars

 “There is a whole lot of prestige riding on this,” said Dean Cheng, an expert on Chinese aerospace programs at the Heritage Foundation in Washington.

 Landing on Mars is notoriously difficult.
 Only the U.S. has successfully landed a spacecraft on Martian soil, doing it eight times since 1976.
-NASA’s InSight and Curiosity rovers still operate today.
+NASA’s InSight lander and Curiosity rover still operate today.
 Six other spacecraft are exploring Mars from orbit: three American, two European and one from India.

 Unlike the two other Mars missions launching this month, China has tightly controlled information about the program — even withholding any name for its rover.
 National security concerns led the U.S. to curb cooperation between NASA and China’s space program.